BTP Final Report:

 - A BTP is done under the supervision of one or more faculty members.

-- A BTP can be done jointly by two students.
+- A BTP can be done jointly.
 In that case the students have to clearly state the distribution of the work.
 The work of the two students will be evaluated individually but the thesis does not necessarily have to be different.

 - A BTP may have internal and external co-supervisors.
 Such a joint co-supervision needs to be approved by the UG coordinator of the department to which student belong

 - Due to the nature of BTP, it is expected that the student will work on one project over the different semesters.
 However, if a change of project/supervisor is desired for unusual circumstances, it must be approved by the UG coordinator of the department and UG Chair.